-The Yellow Bird’s vibrant color and tropical taste are typical for Caribbean drinks.
-Two different types of Rum, different kinds of fruit juices, and just enough Galliano make this drink taste so unique.
+The Yellow Bird's flashy color and tropical taste are typical for Caribbean drinks.
+Two different types of Rum, different kinds of fruit juices, and just enough Galliano make this drink taste quite unique.

 History of the Yellow Bird cocktail